-Equipping students with career, industry, and professional development knowledge necessary to becoming competitive for internships and other professional opportunities.
-Areas of content may include interviewing, personal branding, and business case analyses.
+Equipping students with career, industry and professional development knowledge necessary to becoming competitive for internships and other professional opportunities.
+Areas of content may include self-assessment, resumes and cover letters, and interviewing.

 BUSINESS ADMINISTRATION 405-IMPACT Becoming a Leader Who Makes a Positive Difference